hotosm/osm-rawdata/docs/yaml.md

 ## where

 The where section is a bit more complicated because we need to support a mix of OR and AND arguments.
-The is a limit to how complicated this can get, but sometimes it's easier to just do a little manual cleanup with the results.
+There is a limit to how complicated this can get, but sometimes it's easier to just do a little manual cleanup with the results.

 The syntax is the same for the **join_or** keyword, or the **join_and** keyword.
-If you want to query for any value of the keyword, ass *not_null*, which later gets turned into *IS NOT NULL* in SQL.
+If you want to query for any value of the keyword, as *not_null*, which later gets turned into *IS NOT NULL* in SQL.
 It has a value associated with the keyword, then that is the only value searching for.